f5devcentral/f5-agility-labs-waf/docs/class4/module1/lab1/lab1.rst

 A Balanced Approach
 ~~~~~~~~~~~~~~~~~~~

 In WAF141 we viewed logs showing that bots were indeed connecting to our app.
 In your environment, there may be some bots that are welcome, while others are unknown or malicious.
-Please note that these next steps are to give you an idea on how some bots can be mitigated, but every envrionment is different.
+Please note that these next steps are to give you an idea on how some bots can be mitigated, but every environment is different.

 #.
 Navigate to **Security > Bot Defense > Bot Defense Profiles** and click on **insecureApp1_botprofile**